Ocean-Wars/Mohist-Fast-Schematics/README.md

 # Mohist-Fast-Schematics

-## What is this?
+## Why to use this?

-This repository contain my mohist plugin which allow to copy-paste blocks from a server to another without destroying the "ID" of blocks.
+This plugin is usefull only in the case that you want to transfer some map parts from a modded mohist server to another.
+It will create schematics that are compatible with modded servers (contrary to worldedit which completly breaks block ids).

+If you just want to do simple copy and paste things inside of your server, I recommand worldedit or FastAsyncWorldedit.

 ## Why I made this plugin?